namanavasthi/frontend-mentor-1-order-summary-component/README.md

   > NOTE : if not explicitly mentioned, I WOULD NOT worry about accessibility.
 - since im using tailwind defaults, i'd try to bring it as close as i can to the original without actually measuring things around
   > NOTE : look! this isnt TS, i want to get done with these REAL quick, don't have the time to satisfy tailwind's absurd ts needs
+- fonts are a pain in the but, and I don't really like the fact I'm loading in 3 font weight variants, so instead I'm gonna load only one font (thin) and apply bold style to it, yes it won't show up, but hey, care was taken (at least some)